This documentation was updated on the 28th July 2020. It is still a work in progress. Please email [email protected] for any further help.

 - Short name, Group Type, Layout.
 These all work together to automatically create your group’s logo.
 Experiment with them in the Customiser to understand your options.
 The Short name is particularly important, as this is what will be shown in network-wide lists to attribute your news and events to your group.

 - Colour Scheme.
 This option allows you choose a colour scheme from a drop-down list.
 We don’t have any documentation yet about the different colour options.
 So you should experiment with them to see which one you’d prefer.
-As with all Customiser settings, nothing will be changed for the public until you click the blush “Publish” button.
+As with all Customiser settings, nothing will be changed for the public until you click the blue “Publish” button.

 Note: Not all colour schemes are as accessible and readable as we’d like.
 We will improve these, and so the colours may shift a little during 2020.